lcato061/AB-testing/README.md

 ---

-### 2. Homepage Redesign Experiment A/B/C/D Test
+### 2. Landing Page Redesign Experiment A/B/C/D Test
-**Goal:** Determine which of the 4 landing page variants increased conversion rate.
+**Goal:** Determine which of the 4 landing page variants increased mean time spend on page.

 - Result: No statistically significant difference
 - Decision: Any choice of landing page will suffice.